 Is suicide selfish?
-It’s a question I am asked frequently in my work as Senior Director of Suicide Prevention and Postvention Initiatives at the Tragedy Assistance Program for Survivors.
-This question was recently posed to me during a radio interview following the news of the tragic deaths of Kate Spade and Anthony Bourdain.
+It’s a question I am asked frequently in my work as a trusted advisor within the military and veteran community.
+This question was posed to me during media interviews following the news of the tragic deaths of Kate Spade and Anthony Bourdain.

 Suicide certainly leaves a wake of devastation for those who are impacted.
 Survivors of suicide loss are at increased risk for depression, addiction, and the emergence of suicidal ideation themselves.
 In my work with veterans, the times when I was most worried about my patients was after the suicide loss of a military brother or sister.
 They experienced a range of overwhelming emotions—such as helplessness, fear, and rage that had no clear target.
 Some felt personally abandoned after losing a battle buddy to suicide.

 Yet, even though suicide causes massive collateral damage, can it really be considered selfish?
 I have worked with many patients now—both civilians and veterans alike—who have at times been in suicidal crisis.
 I would argue that it’s not a matter of selfishness, based on the following observations.